renisac/O365-Management-and-Log-Scripts/README.md

 1. Office 365 Education A1
 2. Office 365 Education A3
 3. Office 365 Education A5
-4. Microsoft 365 Education A3
+4. Microsoft 365 Education A3 (O365 A3 + EMS A3 + Windows 10)
-5. Microsoft 365 Education A5
+5. Microsoft 365 Education A5 (O365 A5 + EMS A5 + Windows 10)

-One of the chief distinctions between #1-3 and #4-5 above is Microsoft's licensing model based on knowledge workers vs. FTEs (<https://blog.shi.com/software/new-licensing-microsoft-enrollment-education-solutions/>).
-With the exception of A1, the following refer to the Microsoft 365 Education SKUs.
+In the fall of 2018, Microsoft updated their names and definitions of paid licensees for the M365 Academic plans.
+Knowledge Workers are now called Education Qualified Users (EQUs).
+Student worker employees no longer require a paid license.
+More details can be seen in this [EES-2018-Changes.pdf](media\EES-2018-Changes.pdf).

 ### A1: Office 365 Education